Gageco/gagecoMain/index.md

 #### Programming Languages

-I have five to six years of practical programming experience both inside and outside the classroom.
-I am able to write programs in a variety of languages including Python, Golang, Javascript, HTLM/CSS, Solidity, C++, C.
+I have eight years of practical programming experience both inside and outside the classroom.
+I am able to write programs in a variety of languages including Python, Go, Javascript, Java, C++, C,  as well as  HTLM/CSS and Solidity, though not quite programming languages.

 #### Software Experience
-I am able to put together webservers, REST APIs, automated systems, and embedded system applications.
-Examples of these are all showcased in various forms on my [Github](https://github.com/gageco).
+I am able to put together webservers, REST APIs, automated systems, and embedded system applications and machine learning.
+Examples of these are showcased in various forms on my [Github](https://github.com/gageco).

 I also have my Associates in Solidworks and have AutoCAD and other 3D modeling software experience.